hashcloak/Meson/README.md

 #### How to send transactions

 __⚠️ WARNING ⚠️__: The mixnet is not ready for strong anonymity since it is still being worked on.
 The privacy features are not ready for production use.
-There is currently is support for both `Goerli` and `Rinkeby` testnets.
+There is currently support for both `Goerli` and `Rinkeby` testnets.

 You can easily add support for other Ethereum based [chains](https://hashcloak.com/Meson/docs/#other-blockchains) by correctly configuring a provider node and the plugin.
 The following example shows you how to use our wallet demo to send an Ethereum transaction on the `Goerli` testnet.
-It uses our [Meson-client](https://github.com/hashcloak/Meson-client) library to connect to mixnet and send the transaction through it.
-This demo is mostly to show that the mixnet is properly sends transactions through.
+It uses our [Meson-client](https://github.com/hashcloak/Meson-client) library to connect to mixnet and send the transaction through the mixnet.
+This demo is mostly to show that the mixnet is  working properly.

 ```bash
 git clone https://github.com/hashcloak/Meson-wallet-demo